 - Independent Residency time on Day 4 + 5.

-Artists are welcome to use the technology we have available or bring their own technology to the residency
+Artists were welcome to use the technology we have available or bring their own technology to the residency

 Current technology within the LAB includes: